 Step Sheet: Click here to download.

 One thing that caught my eye was how many videos people have uploaded to Copperknob for this dance.
 116!
 These days I think people are adding videos primarily for the newer dances, so to see that amount for this classic, speaks volumes!
-This truly is a Golden Oldie and special dance.
+This truly is a Golden Oldie and a special dance.

 14. Wave On Wave – Alan Birchall (2003)